istio/istio.io/_docs/concepts/security/mutual-tls.md

 datastore SRE team creates 1 service account to run the datastore service in namespace datastore-ns.
 Moreover, we need to enforce the service access control in [Istio Mixer]({{home}}/docs/concepts/policy-and-control/mixer.html) such that photo-frontend cannot access datastore.

-In this setup, Istio Citadel is able to provide keys and certificates management for all namespaces, and isolate microservice deployments from each other.
+In this setup, Citadel is able to provide keys and certificates management for all namespaces, and isolate microservice deployments from each other.

 ## Future work